uhengart/covid-alert-dashboard/README.md

 # covid-alert-dashboard

-This site tries to infer the number of COVID-19 infections reported through [COVID Alert](https://github.com/cds-snc/covid-alert-app), Canada's exposure notifications app.
-App users who get infected with COVID-19 use the app to send diagnosis keys to a central server.
+This project tries to infer the number of COVID-19 infections reported through [COVID Alert](https://github.com/cds-snc/covid-alert-app), Canada's exposure notifications app.
+This project is not affiliated with Health Canada or the Canadian Digital Service maintaining COVID Alert.

+COVID Alert users who get infected with COVID-19 use the app to send diagnosis keys to a central server.
 Diagnosis keys are used by the app to generate the Bluetooth identifiers broadcast by the phone.
 Other COVID Alert app users will download the uploaded diagnosis keys from the server and use them to find matches among the Bluetooth identifers broadcast by nearby smartphones and captured by their phone.
 This project retrieves the diagnosis keys not to find matches, but to estimate the number of app users who reported an infection.
 The following link gives our estimates:

 [Estimated daily number of infections reported through COVID Alert](infections.txt)

-This project is not affiliated with Health Canada or the Canadian Digital Service maintaining COVID Alert.

 Our algorithm for making infection estimates works as follows: